 You can also call the appointment center to schedule, change or cancel an appointment or ask questions.

 CPE at Beaumont is an educational program particularly geared to any individual seeking a career in hospital ministry.
-Courses taken through Beaumont are accredited through the Association for Clinical Pastoral Education, Inc., and the U.S. Department of Education.
+Courses taken through Beaumont are fully accredited with commendation through the Association for Clinical Pastoral Education (ACPE), Inc., of Decatur, Georgia, and the U.S. Department of Education.
 A Beaumont CPE student could expect to spend approximately 75 percent of his/her time in the practice of pastoral service and spiritual care with Beaumont patients, their support persons, and staff.
 The remaining time is spent in instruction, supervision, group life, and study.
 They also provide weekly written pastoral care reports and attend skill labs and interdisciplinary seminars.
-Beaumont CPE also offers pastoral specialization, which focuses on a participant's desire to become competent and knowledgeable in a particular area of ministry, such as hospice, cardiology, or trauma.
+Beaumont CPE also offers pastoral specialization, which focuses on a participant's desire to become competent and knowledgeable in a particular area of ministry, such as ethics, hospice, oncology, or trauma.

 Admission standards at Beaumont require that the equivalent of one year of seminary training be completed in order to provide a base for some theological reflection and practice.

 A Master's degree or equivalent is required for admission to the residency program.

 The Beaumont chaplain intern or resident provides spiritual and emotional care to patients, as well as their support persons, where indicated, and collegial support to interdisciplinary staff persons throughout the entire hospital from 10:00 PM to 6:30 AM.
 The overnight chaplain carries the trauma pager and responds to all traumas (Emergency Center), CPRs, deaths, and all other requests for a chaplain.
 This usually includes providing emotional and spiritual support for persons in crisis.
 The CPE intern or resident can expect to have fourteen such opportunities for their learning and professional development per unit of CPE.